 Mission and History of PHIUS

-PHIUS launched Passive House Alliance US (PHAUS) in 2010 to provide a robust national network of passive building communities across North America.
-PHAUS is a non-profit membership-based organization with over 800 members across 18 regional chapters and dozens of corporate sponsors.
+PHIUS launched Passive House Alliance US (PHAUS) in 2010 as a non-profit membership-based organization to support the growing network of passive building communities across North America.
+PHAUS has over 800 members across 18 regional chapters nationwide and dozens of corporate sponsors.

 PHIUS is focused on research, training curriculum, and technical standards, whereas PHAUS focuses on outreach and building community among practitioners and manufacturers.
 The PHAUS program is governed by a council and committee structure, and its Executive Committee sits on the PHIUS board.
 PHAUS collaborates with PHIUS to present the annual North American Passive House Conference (NAPHC) and offers a variety of professional development opportunities throughout the year.